 Communications should be submitted in one of the official languages of the Convention, i.e. English, French or Russian.
 If a communication is made in Russian or French, the secretariat will arrange for its translation into English.
 The communicant will be offered the opportunity to comment on the accuracy of the translation if he or she so wishes.
 A similar procedure will apply to responses received from the Party concerned in the official languages other than English and the Party concerned will be invited to comment on the accuracy of the translations of official documents originating from a different source, e.g. legal acts, letters from public authorities.

 Supporting documentation is also translated unless it is very bulky.
 In such circumstances, a member of the Committee familiar with the specific language could summarize the information and/or identify those parts of the documentation which it would be essential to translate into English.
-Also, if an important document to the communication is not avail- able in one of the official languages, the communicant should submit a translation preferably in English and submit it together with the original.
+Also, in order for the Committee to consider documents in other languages than the official UNECE languages, the communicant should provide a translation, i preferably in English and submit it together with the original.
 Certified translations are preferable to unofficial.
+In some situations the Party concerned may be asked by the Committee to provide the translation, particularly of legislation.

 The need for translation of any supportive documentation submitted in languages other than the official ones will be considered on an ad hoc basis.
 When informing the public of its right to make a communication, it should be made clear that if a communication is not submitted in English, this may considerably slow down the process of its consideration.